Going Public? What Companies Need to Know About SOX Compliance

 By Isabelle Bordas, Partner, Assurance Services

-Going public is a significant milestone: it helps companies grow by unlocking access to increased capital, and it adds visibility in the marketplace.
-But operating a public company also requires leaders to comply with numerous regulations, including the Sarbanes-Oxley Act of 2002 (SOX).
+Going public is a significant milestone: it helps companies grow by unlocking access to increased capital, and it adds visibility in the marketplace, but operating a public company also requires leaders to comply with numerous regulations, including the Sarbanes-Oxley Act of 2002 (SOX).

-Section 404 (a) of the act requires managers to assess the effectiveness of their internal controls over financial reporting (ICFR) in their 10-K. Section 404 (b) requires independent auditors to evaluate managers’ report and provide their own assessment.
+Section 404 (a) of the act requires managers to assess the effectiveness of their internal controls over financial reporting (ICFR) in their Form 10-K. Section 404 (b) requires independent auditors to evaluate managers’ report and provide their own assessment.
 Additionally, Sections 302 and 906 state that principal executive and financial officers, typically the CEO and CFO, must personally attest (quarterly and annually) that financial information is accurate and reliable.